singularity-code/scim-endpoint/README.md

 # personify-scim-server

-Lean, mean and high performant open source Spring Boot Java SCIM server implementation with pluggable persistence layer.
+Lean, mean and high performant open source Spring Boot Java SCIM server implementation with pluggable persistence layer and customizable authorization filter.

 Useful for exposing a company's identities using the SCIM protocol and target point for your provisioning engine.